gjeschke/MMMx/docs/source/rigi.rst

     *   use 'xlink_percentage' to set this percentage
     *   this feature is not well tested
     *   it is hard to predict which percentage of crosslinks should be fulfilled in any given arrangement
+    *   it may be better to use cross-link restraints for validation of the final ensemble model